Uniform Initialization:

 - Braces {} are used on all data types and containers in Uniform Initialization, which was created to standardise these initialization techniques.

-- The syntax of uniform initialization uses brackets {} to initialize objects uniformly, irrespective of their type.
+The format of uniform initialization employs curly braces {} to uniformly initialize objects, regardless of their data type.

-This is a synopsis of its syntax:
+This is an overview of its syntax:

-- Initialization of fundamental data types:
+- Defining basic data types:

 int num{10}; // Initialization of an integer using braces